sriram4111/ram/Data_analysis/projects/BlinkIT/readme.md

 **fact_orders**: Contains data related to order ID, customer ID, order date, delivery time, and order value, serving as a primary source for evaluating sales performance and customer behavior.

+#  Build Dashboard Or a Report:

+Shows visualizations from Blinkit insights :

 Data Source:

 The dataset used for this analysis includes sales records from various outlets, detailing product characteristics and sales performance.